Pixel

 Rate of work injuries in New Jersey and throughout the country

-If you have been hurt in a workplace accident, you’re not alone.
+You’re not alone if you have been hurt in a workplace accident.
 According to the U.S. Bureau of Labor Statistics, private industry employers throughout the United States reported about 2.9 million nonfatal workplace injuries and illnesses in 2016, which occurred at a rate of 2.9 cases per 100 full-time equivalent (FTE) workers.
 This was a significant decrease of about 48,500 workplace injuries from 2015.
-In New Jersey the rate of nonfatal workplace injuries for 2016 was 3.0 per 100 FTE, just slightly above the national average.
+In New Jersey, the rate of nonfatal workplace injuries for 2016 was 3.0 per 100 FTE, just slightly above the national average.
 But the Garden State saw 101 fatal work injuries in 2016, the leading causes of which were:

 The rate of workplace injuries should be a cause of concern for New Jersey workers and employers alike.